lop-Louis/northbook/docs/pattern-expense-sla.md

 > Public-safe guidance for helping people move from policy words to action.

+<a href="#public-safe-example" data-primary-action>Draft your expense reminder with the three-line pattern</a>

 This pattern turns a policy reminder into action with three lines:

 1. **SLA** (the time rule)